onnx/onnx/docs/Operators.md

       (with Numpy-style broadcasting support).
       Where behaves like numpy.where with three parameters: https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html

+  **History**
+  - Version 16 adds bfloat16 to the types allowed (for the second and third parameter).

 #### Version

-This version of the operator has been available since version 9 of the default ONNX operator set.
+This version of the operator has been available since version 16 of the default ONNX operator set.

+Other versions of this operator: <a href="Changelog.md#Where-9">9</a>

 #### Inputs